 Trees have a special significance in the Bible.
 The Psalmist wrote that “The trees of the Lord are well watered, the cedars of Lebanon that He planted.”
 Why was the cedar tree, of all trees singled out?

-Cedars are broad-branched - it spreads its arms widely as it grows old.
-It appears as though it wants to “embrace” others and protect them from harm.
+Cedars are broad-branched - it spreads its arms widely as it grows old as though it wants to “embrace” others and protect them from harm.
 So do we.

 Prayer: Lord, make us like cedars: to reach up to be near to You, down to abide in You and out to help others.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 104:16 The trees of the Lord are well watered, the cedars of Lebanon that he planted.
+Scripture For Today: The trees of the Lord are well watered, the cedars of Lebanon that He planted.
+Psalm 104:16